FactoryBoy/factory_boy/docs/introduction.rst

     <MyClass: X (saved)>

-The default strategy can ba changed by setting the class-level :attr:`~factory.Factory.default_strategy` attribute.
+The default strategy can ba changed by setting the class-level :attr:`~factory.Factory.FACTROY_STRATEGY` attribute.